 In our very first ” post” on Kotor, we posted many photos of the Bay.
 The bay with its scenic views is located just outside the fortified walls of the old town.
 The range of mountains completely surrounds the bay and the old town.

-When we first arrive at the fortified walls of the town, the first thing that caught our eye was a small “billboard” which identifies the people who have recently passed away.
+When we first arrived at the fortified walls of the town, the first thing that caught our eye was a small “billboard” which identifies local people who have recently passed away.
 This is viewed many times a day by the local people passing through.

-Our airbnb apartment (reviewed at the end of this post) was located within the walls of the old town.
-The town’s fortified walls are more than 4 kilometres long.
+Our Airbnb apartment (reviewed at the end of this post) was located within the walls of the old town.
 In the photo below you can see a stone bridge leading up to the walls.
 At the entrance is a small stone archway.
-If you look closely, Bernard is standing there at the archway and will lead us inside the walls to the old town.
+If you look closely, Bernard is standing there at the archway and he will lead us inside the walls to the old town.

 Follow the “

-yellow red brick road” to what we’ve called home these past few weeks in Kotor.
+yellow red brick road” to the place we’ve called home these past few weeks here in Kotor.

 Home sweet home!

-On our first morning walk in the old town, we encountered what you see in the photo below.
-Yes, your seeing right, “ladies leather undergarments”!
+On our first morning walk, we encountered what you see in the photo below.
+Yes, your seeing right, ladies’ leather undergarments!
 What are we in for? 🙃

 But as we kept walking, we discovered little stone arches, beautiful cobblestone streets, stone buildings & alleyways.
 There are also two churches, one Catholic and one Orthodox.
 This makes for a lot of church bells ringing throughout the day.
 We will not miss the very loud one that rang forever at 7:30 each morning. 🔔 😡